 - Educate your neighbors.
 Ask them to follow these same steps.

 - Regulated hunting and trapping may be used to remove problem coyotes in areas where it is safe and legal to do so.

-- The DEEP does remove problem coyotes but may issue a permit to landowners or municipalities to employ a licensed Nuisance Wildlife Control Operator, who is qualified in advanced trapping, to target coyotes that have attacked supervised pets or penned farm animals; are diseased; or have threatened public health and safety.
+- The DEEP does not remove problem coyotes but may issue a permit to landowners or municipalities to employ a licensed Nuisance Wildlife Control Operator, who is qualified in advanced trapping, to target coyotes that have attacked supervised pets or penned farm animals; are diseased; or have threatened public health and safety.

 - Contact the DEEP Wildlife Division at 860-424-3011 for more information on coyotes or other wildlife problems.

 To report coyote problems and for control information:

 To report animals that are behaving abnormally or are posing an immediate public threat:

 A DEEP Special Trapping Permit may be issued to a qualified NWCO, hired by the landowner or municipality, to target problem foxes or coyotes responsible for damages or real public health or safety threats.
 Affected landowners or municipalities must fill out and submit to the Wildlife Division an Application to Trap Foxes or Coyotes Causing Severe Damage or Public Safety Threat (Word Form; PDF).